-- Add-on: For $10 more per month, per person you can add team members to your FreshBooks account.
-They can track their time, get reimbursed for expenses and help manage all your client projects.
+- Add-on: For $10 more per month, per person, you can add team members to your FreshBooks account.
+They can track their time, get reimbursed for expenses, and help manage all your client projects.

 What would make FreshBooks better?

 Not every program is perfect and FreshBooks does have a few drawbacks.
-For one, you can’t calculate or record your quarterly estimated tax payments (QET’s) like you can with QuickBooks Self-Employed.
+For one, you can’t calculate or record your quarterly estimated tax payments (QET’s) as you can with QuickBooks Self-Employed.
 (This is the main reason I use BOTH types of software.)

-Of course you can simply look at your P&L and times that by 20% (the average amount a self-employed business owner will have to pay in SE tax at the end of the year).
+Of course, you can simply look at your P&L and times that by 20% (the average amount a self-employed business owner will have to pay in SE tax at the end of the year).